Shivam270101/Expense_Tracker/README.md

 FinTrack AI is a modern Full Stack Personal Finance Management application that helps users efficiently manage their daily expenses, monthly budgets, and financial records.
 The application integrates an AI-powered Finance Assistant that provides financial guidance, budgeting tips, and answers finance-related queries through a conversational interface.

+What makes this project different?

+Instead of:

+Add Expense → Save → View

+you also have:

+Add Expense → AI analyzes spending → User asks finance questions → AI provides budgeting guidance

+That AI integration is a nice differentiator.

-Built using **Java 21, Spring Boot, React.js, MySQL, Spring AI, Ollama (Llama 3), and JWT Authentication**, the project demonstrates modern full-stack development practices and AI integration.
+Built using **Java 17, Spring Boot, React.js, MySQL, Spring AI, Ollama (Llama 3), and JWT Authentication**, the project demonstrates modern full-stack development practices and AI integration.

 ---